anoopkcn/zenv/README.md

   --no-host                 Bypass hostname validation, this is equivalant to
                             setting "target_machines": ["*"] in the zenv.json

-  --rebuild                 Re-build the virtual environment, even if it already exists.
+  --upgrade                 Attempt to upgrade the Python interpreter in an existing virtual
+                            environment.
+If the environment doesn't exist or is corrupted, it will be created fresh.

   --python                  Use only the pinned Python set with 'use' subcommand.
                             This ignores the default python priority list.
-                            Will error if no pinned Python is configured.

   --dev                     Install the current directory as an editable package.
                             Equivalent to running 'pip install --editable .'
-                            Requires a valid setup.py or pyproject.toml in the directory.
+                            Requires a valid 'setup.py' or 'pyproject.toml' in the directory.

-  --cache                   Use ONLY the cached packages.
-                            Use 'zenv prepare <name>' first to download packages to cache.
-                            Ideal for compute nodes without internet access.

-  --force-deps              It tries to install all dependencies even if they are already
+  --force                   It tries to install all dependencies even if they are already
                             provided by loaded modules.

 Configuration (zenv.json):